 Some can affect the potency of your medication and others can cause dangerous side effects.
 With many medications, an occasional alcoholic beverage is harmless, but you shouldn’t assume it is.

 Each drug acts differently, so read the instructions and warnings that come with your prescription.
-It’s a good idea to double check with your doctor or pharmacist.
+It’s a good idea to double-check with a doctor or pharmacist.
 Be sure to mention any other medications you take in addition to chemotherapy.

-- You can share experiences and tips with others by joining an online or in-person cancer support group.
-Ask your doctor or visit the American Cancer Society for more information.
+You can share experiences and tips with others by joining an online or in-person cancer support group.
+Ask a doctor or visit the